oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 | Device                                            | Throughput
 |:---                                               |:---
-| Terasic DE10-Agilex Development Board             | 0.92k matrices/s for matrices of size 32 x 32
+| Intel® FPGA SmartNIC N6001                        | 0.99k matrices/s for matrices of size 32 x 32

 ## Key Implementation Details
 This SVD design consists of 4 computation kernels, as well as several memory access kernels to handle input and output.
 These kernels are connected through inter-kernel pipes and input/output through unified shared memory (USM).